sehraf/x1-riscv-arch-image-builder/README.md

 Things are rebuild whenever the corresponding `output/<file>` is missing.
 For example, the kernel is rebuilt when there is no `Image` file.

 # Status

+## 23.04.2025
+The remaining issue was that the firmware file `esos.elf` was missing.
+It is required during boot and therefore must be provided via initramfs.

 ## 07.04.2025
 When providing `ky/x1_orangepi-rv2.dtb` (as `x1.dtb`) the console works (`console=ttyS0,115200` is correct).
 UART5, 8 and 9 are disabled (requires overlays).